Configure maps and scenes

 Tip:

 Group owners can add public items to their groups.
-This means that as a group owner, you can include basemaps and app templates shared to ArcGIS Online by Esri in your customized basemap and configurable apps galleries.
+This means that as a group owner, you can include basemaps and app templates shared to ArcGIS Online by Esri in the customized basemap and configurable apps galleries.
 For example, you can include the World Transportation layer in the basemap gallery.

-Basemap gallery
+Basemap gallery for maps and scenes

 Note: